laffan/psd-to-json/README.md

 # PSD to JSON

-This tool outputs the layers of a psd as optimized assets with manifest.
+Output the layers of a psd as optimized assets with manifest.

 ## Installation